Firdous2307/aws-bootcamp-cruddur-2023/journal/week4.md

  ```

-and on `the seed.sql` insert this code
+and on `seed.sql` insert this code
 ```
 -- this file was manually created
 INSERT INTO public.users (display_name, handle, cognito_user_id)